xdu-icpc/2019-summer-lecture-debug/README.md

 removed the note about stack limit.
 It's not yet known if it would be limited or unlimited.
 So the corresponding note in the beamer is [marked as deleted](https://github.com/xdu-icpc/2019-summer-lecture-debug/commit/3c843d17f515e2da117541a9f2b0eaf3da95c38c).
+You may wish to test for the stack limit in ICPC Regional Warmups.

 ## Beamer